 The word chakra translates as ‘wheel’, and in this sense, we are indeed referring to wheels of energy.
 Our bodies, minds, emotions, thoughts, actions and everything around us is made of energy, as even the ‘multi-disciplinary genius’ and inventor Nikola Tesler told us; “If you want to understand the universe, think in terms of energy, frequency and vibration”.
 Tesler’s words are paramount when it comes to understanding the energetics of the body and the chakras, as they all work on a varying scale of frequencies and vibrations.

-The chakras are essentially points of energy located throughout the subtle body (‘subtle’ refers to something we can’t see but can definitely feel energetically) and it’s thought there are roughly 114 of them in total.
-The seven main chakra points are located along the spine, from the tailbone right up to the top of the head, and they link to physical, mental, emotional and spiritual wellbeing.
+The chakras are essentially points of energy located throughout the subtle body (‘subtle’ refers to something we can’t see but can definitely feel energetically).
+There are seven main chakra points (although some traditions such as Kundalini yoga, say eight) but it’s thought there are roughly 114 of them in total.
+The seven chakra points are located along the spine, from the tailbone right up to the top of the head, and they link to physical, mental, emotional and spiritual wellbeing.
 There is a lot of discussion around where exactly the chakras are located and how many there are, but this overview is all about understanding the basics of this incredibly intricate system.

 The chakra system is as old as yoga itself, and has been something yogis turned to for thousands of years before the formal invention of physical medicine.
 The chakras link very closely to the endocrine and nervous systems, and this important relationship between them emphasises the essential nature of integrated and holistic health; we are way more than a physical body, we are a whole being and benefit hugely by observing wellbeing from a whole-istic perspective.

-The seven main chakra points in the body (although some traditions include eight), are linked to the elements, and expand further, relating to all areas of the mind, body, soul and environment.
+The seven main chakra points in the body, are linked to the elements, and expand further, relating to all areas of the mind, body, soul and environment.
 Moving from the tailbone upward, these are the seven main chakras:

 - English Name: Root Chakra